-Certified coin collectors will find that perfect graded proof coins in both NGC PF 70 Ultra Cameo and PCGS PR70DCAM become much more attainable than earlier years of the series.
-Perfect graded bullion coins are readily available in NGC MS 70, but less available in PCGS holders.
+Certified coin collectors will find that perfect graded proof coins in both NGC PF 70 Ultra Cameo and PCGS PR70DCAM are much more attainable than earlier years of the series.
+The minting process had started to produce high quality coins with more consistency.
+Perfect graded bullion coins are also more readily available graded PCGS or NGC MS 70.

 Mint Mark: none (bullion), W (proof)